-To mark the release of her new album Folklore and first single Cardigan, Taylor Swift took the unusual step of selling an actual cardigan alongside more traditional merchandise, like hoodies and T-shirts.
-A replica of the one Swift wears in her Cardigan video – a thick cable knit V-neck sweater in cream with black stripe edging, that has three stars on each sleeve – has already sold out on the singer’s online store.
+While the cardigan is a longtime fashion staple, dating back to its first appearance in the 1800s, this wardrobe hero has also become a part of the pop culture vernacular.
+In 2020, to mark the release of her new album Folklore and first single Cardigan, Taylor Swift took the unusual step of selling an actual cardigan alongside more traditional merchandise, like hoodies and T-shirts.
+A replica of the one Swift wears in her Cardigan video – a thick cable knit V-neck sweater in cream with black stripe edging, that has three stars on each sleeve – sold out quickly on the singer’s online store.

-Famous fans including actor Jesse Tyler Ferguson and Kobe Bryant’s daughter Natalia have posted photos on Instagram wearing the cardigans, which they’d apparently been gifted by the singer.
-It’s surprising to see such a wintery garment gaining popularity in summer, but the cardigan has a way of regaining traction just when it seems to have gone for good,.
+Famous fans of the cardigan including actor Jesse Tyler Ferguson and Kobe Bryant’s daughter Natalia have posted photos on Instagram wearing the cardigans, which they’d been gifted by Swift.
+It’s surprising to see such a wintery garment gained popularity in summer, but the cardigan has a way of regaining traction just when it seems to have faded from view.

 From its earliest origins to the present day, here some of the faces who have helped make the cardigan famous.

 7th Earl of Cardigan